Tai Dam people: Culture

 Although their culture is male-dominated, women play an important part in Tai Dam society.
 Women have the responsibility of maintaining altars to deceased parents.
 The ethnic group's name originates from the traditional black skirts and headdresses worn by Tai Dam women.
 The black silk is embroidered with flowers and beautiful patterns.
 The belt is typically bright green.
 Tai Dam women still wear the traditional clothing, especially at ceremonies.

-The Tai Dam religion consists of spirit worship, and the spirits of ancestors are especially important to them They wear white at funerals as a symbol of grief.
+The Tai Dam religion consists of spirit worship, and the spirits of ancestors are especially important to them.
+They wear white at funerals as a symbol of grief.
 After the funeral but before the cremation, coins are thrown into the crowd.
 The dead are cremated with gold and silver jewelry.
 This practice originates from the belief the person's dead spirit may need to produce payment into the spirit realm.

 When the family finds a burial place, they sift through the ashes with water and pick out the melted jewelry for keepsakes before burying the ashes.
 Often food that includes a pig and fruit are set before the headstone as respect for the dead.

 Pregnant women are not allowed at funerals for fear of spirits surrounding the situation, which Tai Dam believe can infiltrate the woman's womb and be born through the fetus.

 Family members are expected to cry and women are asked to scream loudly.
 To symbolize their grief, they cannot take a full shower or bath until after the funeral.
 They also cannot attend or throw parties, such as weddings and graduations, for up to one year.

 Cuisine

-Today, ordinary rice has become the main food of the Thai, while sticky rice is still being eaten traditionally.
+Today, ordinary rice has become the main food of the Tai, while sticky rice is still being eaten traditionally.
 Sticky rice is steeped in water, put in a steaming pot and put on a fire and cooked.
 A meal cannot go without ground chili mixed with salt and accompanied by mint, coriander leaves and onion.
 Boiled chicken liver, fish gut, and smoked fish called cheo could well be added to the meal.
 Ruminate meat should be accompanied by sauce taken from the internal organs (nam pia).
 Raw fish should be either cooked into salad or meat-in-sauce, or simply salted or sauced.
 Cooked food processing ranges from roasting, steaming and drying to condensing frying, and boiling.
-The Thai enjoy food with more hot, salty, acrid and buttery tastes, in contrast to those that have sweet, rich and strong tastes.
+The Tai enjoy food with more hot, salty, acrid and buttery tastes, in contrast to those that have sweet, rich and strong tastes.
 They smoke with bamboo pipes, lighted by dried bamboo pieces.
-Before smoking, the Thai maintain their custom of hospitality by inviting others to join in, much as they would do before a meal.
+Before smoking, the Tai maintain their custom of hospitality by inviting others to join in, much as they would do before a meal.